-3. Prolonged exposure of water causes rapid deterioration in older structures.
+- Prolonged exposure of water causes rapid deterioration in older structures.

-4. Take precautions to ensure that the water does not penetrate the surface and cause damage to the interior of the structure.
+- Take precautions to ensure that the water does not penetrate the surface and cause damage to the interior of the structure.

 - This procedure may cause corrosion of hidden iron work and steel anchors causing either staining or cracking due to the rapid expansion of the metal.

 - If the masonry remains saturated during the first frost, surface pieces may spall off as the water freezes.

 B. Surface Preparation:

 - Fill the buckets, usually one or two, with about two gallons of water.

 - Beginning at the top and gradually working down, scrub lightly with the fiber brush to remove any superficial deposits.
 Take care to avoid scratching or otherwise damaging any polished surfaces.

 - Dry with clean, lint-free toweling or rags.